Instagram is being investigated by Europe’s lead regulator over the way it handles children’s personal information, the BBC reported Monday.

 The DBC is looking into whether Instagram sufficiently protects personal data of children and whether it has restrictions in place to prevent exposure of that data.
 Facebook, Instagram’s owner, could face a fine of as much as four percent of its annual worldwide revenue if the app is found to have broken privacy laws.

-The probe stems from a 2019 complaint from David Stier, a data scientist who claimed that his analysis showed that Instagram offered “millions” of minors the option to change their profiles into business accounts in exchange for analytics information.
+The probe stems from a 2019 report from David Stier, a data scientist who claimed that his analysis showed that Instagram offered “millions” of minors the option to change their profiles into business accounts in exchange for analytics information.

 The offer raises privacy concerns because switching to a business account requires the owner to display their phone numbers and email addresses publicly in the app.
 The information was also contained in the HTML source code of web pages, meaning it could be “scraped” by hackers.